jcq/wedding/src/pages/about/index.md

 His father was a state representative from Rochester until Gov. Wendy Anderson asked him to work in his administration (and the voters decided they preferred a Republican), and his mother worked for Sen. Mondale before he was a VP or asked, "Where's the beef?"

-To-date, JC's only successful campaign involved an eight-month recount.
+To date, JC's only successful campaign involved an eight-month recount.

 ### Stronger Together